 Having some anxiety when you have a chronic disease can be a good thing.
 It can prompt you to follow your treatment plan, pay attention to your symptoms, and know when to seek medical attention.
 But too much anxiety can severely impact the quality of your life.

 You may end up going to the doctor or the hospital more often than you need to.
 You may also avoid enjoyable social and leisure activities that can cause breathlessness, such as walking the dog or gardening.

 Coping with anxiety

 People who don’t have COPD are sometimes prescribed anti-anxiety medications such as diazepam (Valium) or alprazolam (Xanax).
 However, these drugs can cause a decreased rate of breathing, which can make COPD worse, and can interact with other medications you use.
 Over time, these medications may cause dependence and addiction problems as well.

-You may find relief with a non-addictive anti-anxiety medication that doesn't interfere with breathing, such as buspirone (BuSpar).
-Certain antidepressants, such as sertraline (Zoloft), paroxetine (Paxil) and citalopram (Celexa), also reduce anxiety.
+You may find relief with a nonaddictive anti-anxiety medication that doesn’t interfere with breathing, such as buspirone (BuSpar).
+Certain antidepressants, such as sertraline (Zoloft), paroxetine (Paxil), and citalopram (Celexa), also reduce anxiety.
 Your doctor can help determine what medication will work best for you.
 Remember, all medications have the potential for side effects.
 Increased anxiety, intestinal upset, headaches, or nausea can happen when you first start these medications.
 Ask your doctor about starting with a low dose and working your way up.
 This will give your body time to adjust to the new medication.

 You can increase the effectiveness of medication by combining it with other methods for reducing anxiety.
 Ask your doctor if he or she can refer you to a pulmonary rehabilitation program.
 These programs provide education about COPD and coping strategies to deal with your anxiety.
 One of the most important things you learn in pulmonary rehabilitation is how to breathe more effectively.

 - take the work out of breathing